HannahKniesel/Implicit-Electron-Tomography/README.md

     │   VirusPDB                        ...contains virus density map (PDB 6mid)
 ```

+All the data for download has a size of approximately 45GB.

-Please unpack all data of the "Reconstruction_Data" to the "Reconstruction" directory.
+Please unpack all data of the "Reconstruction_Data" and "_Data" to the "Reconstruction" directory.
 And please unpack all data of the "SyntheticDataGen_Data" to the "SyntheticDataGeneration" directory.